clue/phar-composer/README.md

 # clue/phar-composer [![Build Status](https://travis-ci.org/clue/phar-composer.png?branch=master)](https://travis-ci.org/clue/phar-composer)

-Simple phar creation for any project managed via composer.
+Simple phar creation for any project managed via Composer.

 It takes your existing project's `composer.json` and builds an executable phar for your project among with its bundled dependencies.